cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 * Replace finishes or fixtures such as flooring, tile, countertops, cabinets, painting walls, light fixtures, toilets or sinks,
 * Remove or repair less than 32 square feet of drywall,
-* Or add non-metal roofing, such as shingles.
+* Or add non-metal roofing like shingles.

 ### Express Permit